apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Minimum consecutive failures for the probe to be considered failed after having succeeded.
+<p>Specifies the minimum number of consecutive failures for the probe to be considered failed after having succeeded.</p>
-Defaults to 3.
-Minimum value is 1.</p>
 </td>
 </tr>
 <tr>